 Space Dimensions

-Start with a space that’s at least 11x19ft or 10ft longer and 6ft wider than the ping pong table you are considering.
+Start with a space at least 11x19ft or 10ft longer and 6ft wider than the ping pong table you are considering with moving company.

-Then consider all of the features and obstacles inside and around the playable area.
-The space where the table will go should be level (if it isn’t, you may want to find an outdoor ping-pong table that has adjustable legs).
-The terrain inside the playable area should also be even so that players are safe as they move around.
+Then, consider all the features and obstacles inside and around the playable area.
+The space where the table will go should be level (if it isn’t, you may want to find an outdoor ping-pong table with adjustable legs).
+The terrain inside the playable area should also be even so players are safe as they move around.

-Don’t forget to look up!
+Remember to look up!
 Are there trees or awnings above you that could interfere with the ball’s bounce or a player’s movements?
-You definitely want at least 3ft of clearance above the tabletop (5.5ft from the ground) throughout your space.
+You want at least 3 ft of clearance above the tabletop (5.5ft from the ground) throughout your space.

 Add a few extra square feet to make room for family and friends who want to hang out and watch a game or wait for their turn.